Shell Small Business Card review

 What credit score do I need?

 Shell doesn’t specify a minimum credit score for this card.
 However, you’ll typically have a better chance of approval with a score of 580 or higher — typically what’s considered fair to good credit.

 Though this is a business card, you’ll likely be personally responsible for any expenses you accrue on it.
 For that reason, consider spending only what you know you can pay off yourself.

-Citibank, the issuer of this card, receives an F rating from the Better Business Bureau (BBB) for its failure to respond to 75 complaints.
-As of October 2020, it has almost 5,000 customer complaints filed against it.
-It doesn’t do much better on Trustpilot, scoring a 1.8 out of 5.
+Citibank, the issuer of this card, is not accredited and receives an F rating from the Better Business Bureau (BBB) for its failure to respond to 75 complaints.
+As of August 2021, it has almost 5,000 customer complaints filed against it.
+It doesn’t do much better on Trustpilot, scoring a 1.4 out of 5.
 Many issues revolved around customers having their accounts frozen unexpectedly and poor customer support.